cffionn/TextRemix/README.md

     cd TextRemix
     make

-At this point should be built; Please contact for errors.
+At this point all .C files in ~/src should be built with executables found in ~/bin; Please contact for errors.

 To Run

+    ./bin/\<.exe file\>

+Inadequate input arguments will prompt when running

 To cleanup executables, backups, etc.: In ~\TextRemix run